Wolverine971/9takes/src/blog/enneagram/enneagram-personality-test.md

 ### The link between **fear** and **intellectual** intelligence

-If you think about it, fear is born out of possible situations that might go wrong.
+Fear is born out anticipating dangerous situations.

-When you are feeling fear, you are stuck in your head.
+When you are feeling fear, you are thinking about those situations and likely you are stuck in your head.
 You feel insecure because you need to know a little more so you don't fear and feel secure.
-So, over time, you develop sound reasoning and logical thinking abilities.
+Over time, you develop sound reasoning and logical thinking abilities.
 It becomes easy for you to logically think through complex situations.

 ### The link between **shame** and **emotional** intelligence

 If you are feeling shame, you can feel other people judging you.

-When you feel shame, you feel all the negative emotions wrapped up in someone not liking you.
-You feel insecure because you need to be seen in a positive light again so you don't feel shame but good about yourself.
-Overtime your emotional
+When you feel shame,
+you feel all the negative emotions wrapped up in someone not liking you.
+You feel insecure because you can sense the negative feelings

-Intelligence develops, and you can sense how people feel based on how you would feel in the same situation.
+need to be seen in a positive light again so you don't feel shame but good about yourself.
+Overtime your emotional Intelligence develops, and you can sense how people feel based on how you would feel in the same situation.
 It becomes easy for you to connect with others emotionally.

 ### The link between **anger** and **instinctual** intelligence